OVERVIEW

 To determine the number of miles driven for business you need two numbers for each business vehicle:

-- The total number of miles driven just for business
+- the total number of miles driven just for business

-Tracking your total mileage for the year is easy.
-Write down the odometer reading on the day that you start using a vehicle for business and on the day the year ends.
-Business miles are the number of miles actually driven for business, for example, to visit a customer or meet a client.
+Tracking your total mileage for the year is simple.
+Write down the odometer reading on the day that you start using a vehicle for business and on the last day of the year.

 Some travel is not considered business-related: